The new three year Masters programme will provide students with a detailed knowledge and understanding of infection disciplines.

 - Ensure an understanding of infectious diseases to enable the undertaking of independent research.

-The structure of the degree is designed to meet the needs of trainees and specialist practitioners from all over the world and requires around 10 hours of study per week.
+This programme is taught entirely online.
+The structure of the degree is designed to meet the needs of trainees and specialist practitioners from all over the world.

 Year One: Certificate